the-hypermedia-project/charter/reference/components.md

 ### Representor Builder
 Internally, Representors will have a robust structure to accommodate mapping diverse Hypermedia media types.
-In order to not pollute the interface of Representor instances with this structure, a builder pattern will be scoped that allows construction of diverse messages via a [RepresentorBuilder][] class.
+In order to not pollute the interface of Representor instances with this structure, a builder pattern will be scoped that allows construction of diverse messages via a [Representor Builder][] class.

 The interface includes: